Communication and Multimedia Design Amsterdam

 In addition to the shared core curriculum, CMD students can take electives during the degree programme in order to specialise in fields of individual interest.
 In this way, CMD students are educated to be T-shaped designers.

 In the field of CMD, work is often done in multidisciplinary teams comprised of several specialists.
 CMD graduates thrive in this setting, as they have developed wide background knowledge that enables them to have a good understanding of the other team members’ perspectives.
-This means that, on the one hand, CMD students are proficient in the design process (in Dutch kunnen) and, on the other, are familiar with a wide range of factors that can impact upon their work (in Dutch kennen).
+This means that, on the one hand, CMD students are proficient in the design process and, on the other, are familiar with a wide range of factors that can impact upon their work.
 The combination of skillsets and knowledge is different for every student, depending on their abilities, interests and ambitions.

 Our core curriculum covers the design process as a whole, interaction design, visual design and front-end development.
 Students’ individual choices produce roughly four different types of designer: all-round craftsmen, specialists, digital master and in some cases design researchers.